 While Consolidated’s 1 Gbps plan at $60 per month is attractive, the older and slower DSL offerings dominate the network.
 Only about 14 percent of the Consolidated network have access to its fiber internet.
 However, Consolidated leadership has been implementing a strategic plan to expand fiber internet service across the current availability footprint.
 Determining whether you live in an area serviced by Consolidated Communications and what kind of connection (DSL, cable, or fiber) you’ll have access to is as simple as typing in your address in the following availability tool:

-Sorry, we're unable to confirm Consolidated Communications (Formerly Fairpoint Communications) is available at this address.
+Sorry, we're unable to confirm Consolidated Communications is available at this address.
+Please call a representative at (844) 968-7224 to confirm.

-Consolidated Communications (Formerly Fairpoint Communications) is available at this address.
-Explore plans below to get started.
+Consolidated Communications is available at this address.
+Explore plans below or call (844) 968-7224 to get started.

 Consolidated Communications Internet Speeds